Fort Collins Mediator's Recommendation

 Here are some mediation techniques for conflict resolution you can do today, right now, to reduce homebound stress between you and your loved ones.
 Consider using these simple skills to reduce tension and ease communication with the people who matter most.

 5 Mediation Techniques for Conflict Resolution

 1. The Mirroring Technique: In a calm, reassuring voice, try repeating the last three words of what someone has just said.
 The intention behind this should be “Please, help me understand.”
-This can create trust and signals respect and concern for the other person.
+This can create trust and signal respect and concern for the other person.

 2. Slow it down: Take a deep breath.
 You don’t have to resolve a conflict this very minute.
 To create a reasonable outcome for you both you don’t have to change the other person’s mind.

-3. Beware the F-Word (not the one you expect): If someone says “that’s not fair” ask them how it is not fair rather than try to argue.
+3. Beware the F-Word (not the one you expect): If someone says “That’s not fair” ask them how it is not fair rather than try to argue.
 Or use the word “fair” proactively to create a more collaborative environment.
 Try saying something like: “I want to make sure you feel you are being treated fairly.
 Please stop me at any time if you feel I’m being unfair and we’ll address it.”

-4. Begin questions with: “how,” “what” or “tell me about” rather than “why” as “why” can make people feel defensive.
+4. Begin questions with: “how,” “what” or “tell me about” rather than “why” as “why” can make people feel defensive

 5. Reflective listening: When someone tells you something they want you to understand, respond with “it sounds like (you are really feeling hurt)….” or “it feels like…”, or “it looks like…” (Chris Voss calls this ‘tactical empathy’).
 Listening carefully and allowing the other party to feel heard goes a long way in soothing emotional upset.